 British Council vs IDP IELTS India

-There is a considerable debate among students when it comes to the British Council vs IDP IELTS India.
+There is considerable debate among students when it comes to the British Council vs IDP IELTS India.
 On the contrary, there is not much difference between the two.
 Both the British Council and IDP are joint owners and official conducting bodies of the IELTS exam.

 The candidates get the same test regardless of the British Council or the IDP because they do not write the test but only conduct them.
 All the tests used at the British Council and IDP are compiled by Cambridge English Language Assessment which is one of the joint owners of IELTS.
 Not to mention, all the examiners for both the British Council and IDP are trained in the same way and follow the same guidelines.